pages-themes/cayman/README.md

 title: Custom title
 description: Custom description.
 show_downloads: false
+google_analytics:
 theme: jekyll-cayman
 ```

-Set `show_downloads` to `true` to show the download buttons in the header.
+- Set `show_downloads` to `true` to show the download buttons in the header.
+- Set `google_analytics` to your tracking ID to enable pageview tracking.

 #### CSS

-For CSS customization, create your own `/assets/cayman.scss` in your project to replace the one from this theme.
+For CSS customization, create your own `/assets/styles.scss` in your project to replace the one from this theme.
 For convenience, the variables from `_sass/variables.scss` can simply be uncommented and their values modified.

 A couple of nice sources for gradient colors are http://uigradients.com and http://jxnblk.com/shade/.